 Conduct Focus Groups

 Where have all the focus groups gone?
 Sometimes an over-reliance on focus groups was the achilles heel in advertising of old.
 And because of the ability of A/B testing online it has been further marginalized.
-But don’t give up on marketing to women by talking to these exact customers.
-Like, really talking to them in person.
-If Dell or Bic had really, truly had authentic conversations with women, would they have failed so miserably and lost so much money.
+But don’t give up on marketing to women by talking to you customers.
+If Dell or Bic had really, truly had authentic conversations with women, would they have failed so miserably with their ‘women-focused’ efforts.
 And don’t fall victim to putting out an idea solely to Facebook or the Twitter-verse.
 You will get your answers form assembling a group of potential customers.
-Whether Millennial, Boomer or GenX, in person always is the right way to go.
+In person.

 Avoid the Perceived Zeitgeist